na-o-ys/na-o-ys.github.io/others/_posts/2015-11-07-sparse-vector-similarities.markdown

 # Performance

-These two implementations contain no python-loops.
-So the main calculation runs in native code of numpy or scipy.
+Those two implementations contain no python-loops.
+So the main calculation runs in a native code of numpy or scipy.

-Even if the matrix has a million elements, it will be done in a second on my laptop.
+Even if the matrix has a million elements, it will be finished in a second on my laptop.

 ```
 In [7]: mat = sp.rand(10**5, 10**4, 0.001, format='csc')